AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AIPlayerSystems/CreatingSimpleRewardMaximizationBasedAIPlayerModel.md

-# Creating Simple Reward-Maximization-Based Reactionary AI Player Model
+# Creating Simple Reward-Maximization-Based AI Player Model

 For this tutorial, we need multiple things to build our model, this includes: